Residence permit: Apply for an extension to look for a training place

 What else should I know?

-- Due to the complexity of residence law, this description is for informational purposes only and is not legally binding.
+- Due to the complexity of residence law, this description is provided for informational purposes only and is not legally binding.

 Legal basis